mafudge/ist346-content/labs/K.md

 1. To begin start your environment:
 `PS C:\ist346-labs\lab-K> docker-compose up -d`
 This will start 3 containers.
-A `mailserver` email server, containing Postfix (email inbox server) and an SMTP server for outgoing mail, a `roundcube` container, which is a webmail client, and a `telnet` container so you can learn to send SMTP mail manually.
+A `mailserver` email server, containing Postfix (email inbox server) and an SMTP server for outgoing mail, a `roundcube` container, which is a webmail client, and a `workstation` container so you can learn to send SMTP mail manually.
 2. Check that your services are running:
 `PS C:\ist346-labs\lab-K> docker-compose ps`

 ## Send Mail with SMTP using the Telnet client

-We can send and recieve mail using the [https://en.wikipedia.org/wiki/Telnet](https://en.wikipedia.org/wiki/Telnet) program.
+We can send and receive mail using the [https://en.wikipedia.org/wiki/Telnet](https://en.wikipedia.org/wiki/Telnet) program.
 This allows us to interact with the mail server from our terminal at the protocol level.
 We will Telnet into the SMTP service on mailserver and then issue protocol commands to send an email.
 It's a great way to see how the SMTP (simple mail transport protocol) actually goes about sending an email.

 1. First login to the telnet client.
-`PS C:\ist346-labs\lab-K> docker compose exec telnet bash`
+`PS C:\ist346-labs\lab-K> docker compose exec workstation bash`
 2. Once logged in we can start the telnet interface.
-`root@telnet:/# telnet`
+`root@workstation:/# telnet`
 3. From the telnet prompt connect to the SMTP service on the `mailserver` to send an email.
 This is TCP port 25, the well-known port number for SMTP:
 ```
 telnet> open mailserver 25